 The Raymonds were living elsewhere during the 1896-1897 winter season, and 490 Beacon was the home of George Oliver Wales, a widower, and the Misses Wales, presumably his daughters Mary Helen Wales and Louise Frances Wales.
 George Oliver Wales was an iron merchant whose principal residence was in Braintree.
-He remarried in December of 1896 to Lucy Cary Morse and they made Braintree their home.
+He remarried in December of 1896 to Lucy Cary Morse and they lived at 490 Beacon for the remainder of the season and then made Braintree their home.

 During the 1900-1901 winter season, 490 Beacon was the Boston home banker David J. Lord and his wife, Martha Ellen (Chase) Lord.
 They also maintained a home in Lynn.
-They had moved to 236 Commonwealth by 1902.
+They had moved to 236 Commonwealth by the next season.

 By the 1901-1902 winter season, 490 Beacon was the home of Mary W. (Caffrey) Clapp, the widow of metals dealer Eugene H. Clapp.
 In 1900, she had lived at the Hotel Somerset.
 Her step-children, Eugene and Sarah Clapp, and her daughter, Mary A. Clapp, lived with her.

-They continued to live at 490 Beacon until about 1909, but had moved back to the Hotel Somerset by 1910.
+They continued to live at 490 Beacon during the 1908-1909 winter season, but moved thereafter back to the Hotel Somerset.

 In January of 1918, the estate of Joseph N. Smith applied for (and subsequently received) permission to repair damage from a fire in the furnace room which occurred on January 27, 1918.